-The business portion of the meeting, expected to be brief, begins at 2:00 sharp in the Senate Chamber.
+The business portion of the meeting, expected to be brief, begins at 2:00 sharp in a location to be specified later (ask at the Sergeant at Arms Office).
 Business items include election of officers of the Trustees and a vote on proposed revised bylaws.
 Text of the bylaw proposal is available in our "news" page.

-Dorothy Canfield Fisher will be brought to life by Friends Trustee Helene Lang, a skilled presenter of portraits in literature.
+Dorothy Canfield Fisher will be brought to life in the historic House Chamber by Friends Trustee Helene Lang, a skilled presenter of portraits in literature.
 Helene describes the program this way: Although Dorothy Canfield Fisher wrote often about Vermont, her writing transcended the region, engaging universal human themes.
 She celebrated the book as the surest tool for thought.
-In her forty books of fiction and nonfiction, she attached discrimination, intolerance, brutality, and fraud.
+In her forty books of fiction and nonfiction, she attacked discrimination, intolerance, brutality, and fraud.
 Her vibrant writing celebrated life lived with courage and joy.
 This living history presentation showcases her life's works.

 A social reception with light refreshments will follow, in the Cedar Creek Room.